 The Muddy Puddles “Mess Fests” are a series of large-scale events hosted by the Ty Louis Campbell Foundation.
 The largest of which takes place annually at Kiwi Country Day Camp (Mahopac, NY).
 The format for a Mess Fest is similar to a carnival with a wide range of tented areas and a wide range of family-friendly activities – from splatter paint to pie tosses (and of course, muddy puddles).
 Mess Fests, however, can be replicated across the country on a smaller scale.
 A do-it-yourself Mess Fest can be as simple as a backyard birthday party that includes puddles, finger paints, tie-dye t-shirts and an egg-and-spoon race.
 Download the Mess Fest kit, here.

-April 1 has been officially proclaimed “National Jump in Muddy Puddles Day” by the Muddy Puddles Project, and it kicks off a whole season of special events benefitting childhood cancer research, including Peppa-inspired Welly Walks, an organized stroll outside in your favorite pair of wellies (rain boots).
-Register to host a Welly Walk Fundraiser for your chance to win a meet-and-greet with Peppa Pig, among other great prizes.
+April 1 has been officially proclaimed “National Jump in Muddy Puddles Day” by the Muddy Puddles Project, and it kicked off a whole season of special events benefitting childhood cancer research, including Peppa-inspired Welly Walks, an organized stroll outside in your favorite pair of wellies (rain boots).
+All Welly Walk participants were automatically entered for a chance to win a Meet-and-Greet with Peppa Pig, among other great prizes.
 We are so happy to announce that The Country Children’s Center in Katonah, New York was our grand prize winner!
 On Saturday, June 3rd, the children enjoyed talking a Welly Walk through the woods and jumping in Muddy Puddles with their favorite pig!
 The Welly Walk contest will be underway in September, so be sure to sign-up.
 You could be our 2018 winner (winners will be announced on April 1, 2018).

 Chris & His Momma